danchoi/boston-rubyists/README.md

 ## Populating the database

-There are three rake tasks you should run to populate the data:
+There are four rake tasks you should run to populate the data:

     rake hackers
     rake updates
     rake blogs
+    rake twitters

 Run `rake hackers` first to populate the hackers table in the database.

-The other two tasks should be run periodically to keep the content up to date.
+The other three tasks should be run periodically to keep the content up to date.
 Use cron or some other tool.

 ## Running the webapp